SiLab-Bonn/pyBAR/README.md

 pyBAR - Bonn ATLAS Readout in Python

+## Intended Use

 PyBAR is a versatile readout and test system for the ATLAS FEI4(A/B) pixel readout chip.
 It uses the [basil](https://github.com/SiLab-Bonn/basil) framework to access the readout hardware.
-PyBAR's FPGA firmware and host software includes support for different hardware platforms.
+PyBAR's host software supports different hardware platforms for which FPGA firmware is provided.

+### Features

 PyBAR is *not only* targeting experienced users and developers.
 The easy-to-use scripts allow a quick setup and start.
 PyBAR is a very flexible readout and test system and provides the capability to conduct tests and characterization measurements of individual chips, and tests of large-scale detectors with multiple multi-chip modules and multiple readout boards.